BuildMan-Alpha/AlphaHelp/README.md

 sudo service elasticsearch restart
 ```

-##Handling case sensitive path issues with Git-Unite
+## Handling case sensitive path issues with Git-Unite

 There is a utility in 3rdParty to handle fixups should files appear to be missing on the documentation
 server.
 Linux has a case sensitive file system, while windows does not, so in order to fix inconsistencies
-in GIT caused by this problem, it is neccessary to occasionally run git-unite against the folder.
+in GIT caused by this problem, it is necessary to occasionally run git-unite against the folder.

 ```cmd
 C:\dev\3rdParty\Git\git-unite\src\Git.Unite\bin\Debug>Git.Unite.exe C:\dev\AlphaHelp